General Education & MUS Transferable Core

 Montana State University - Northern

-OPTION 1: Students complete all lower division coursework (100- or 200-level courses) in a campus-specific general education program; when transferring, this block substitutes for comparable general education program requirements at any other MUS campus.
-The student may still be required to take additional general education coursework at the upper division level at the new campus, but not at the lower division level.
+Students complete all lower-division coursework (100- or 200-level courses) in a campus-specific general education program; when transferring, this block of courses substitutes for comparable general education program requirements at any other MUS campus.
+The student may still be required to take additional general education coursework at the upper-division level at the new campus, but not at the lower-division level.
 Each MUS campus has designated specific requirements for its general education program.

-OPTION 2: Students can complete a set of courses known as the MUS Transferable Core Curriculum, consisting of 30 credits distributed across six categories.
-Each campus in the MUS has identified a set of classes that will satisfy the Transferable Core requirements.
-As with Option 1, students may still be required to take additional general education coursework at the upper division level.
+Students can complete a set of courses known as the MUS Core transferrable gen ed curriculum (MUS Core), consisting of 30 lower-division credits distributed across six categories.
+Each campus in the MUS has identified a set of classes that will satisfy the MUS Core requirements.
+As with Option 1, students may still be required to take additional general education coursework at the upper-division level.

 Special Note: Although Associate of Applied Science (A.A.S.) degrees require "related instruction" courses, these courses often do not satisfy general education requirements.
 These workforce-preparation credentials are not designed to qualify students to transfer into bachelor's degree programs, and a coherent program of general education is not typically part of their program of study.